VirtoCommerce/vc-docs/user_docs/docs/contracts/managing-contract-prices.md

 !!! note
 	The assignment having the `-Priority` suffix logically has a higher priority, and its prices overlap the default prices.

-## Restoring default prices in the contract
+## Restore default prices in the contract

 To restore the initial price: